- 4 Jones Dairy Farm Dry-Aged Bacon strips, finely chopped

 - 3 tablespoons all-purpose flour

 - 1 cup reduced-fat biscuit/baking mix

 - 1/3 cup plus 1 tablespoon fat-free milk

 - In a Dutch oven, cook bacon over medium heat until crisp, stirring occasionally.
 Remove with a slotted spoon; drain on paper towels.
 Reserve 2 teaspoons drippings.

-- Combine flour and remaining water until smooth; stir into turkey mixture.
-Bring to a boil; cook and stir for 2 minutes or until thickened.
+- Mix flour and remaining water until smooth; stir into turkey mixture.
+Bring to a boil; cook and stir until thickened, about 2 minutes.
 Discard bay leaf.
-Stir in the salt, pepper and reserved bacon.
+Stir in salt, pepper and bacon.

-- In a small bowl, combine biscuit mix and milk.
-Drop batter in six mounds onto simmering stew.
-Cover and simmer for 15 minutes or until a toothpick inserted in a dumpling comes out clean (do not lift the cover while simmering).
+- In a small bowl, mix biscuit mix and milk to form a soft dough; drop in six mounds on top of simmering stew.
+Cover; simmer 15 minutes or until a toothpick inserted in dumplings comes out clean.
+If desired, sprinkle with pepper and parsley before serving.
 Yield: 6 servings.

 "This recipe is very tasty.
 I added frozen peas and corn just before finishing cooking carrots."